Best early Amazon Prime Day deals on Samsonite luggage

 On Amazon, the Omni is available in two checked-bag sizes, a smaller 24-inch suitcase and a larger 28-inch version, which may fall into the oversized luggage category.
 It can also be purchased as part of a two- or three-piece set.
 Prices vary depending on which model or version you select.

-The sleek and luxurious Stryde 2 medium glider is on sale now on Amazon.
+The sleek and luxurious Stryde 2 medium glider is on sale now for Amazon Prime members.
 The interior makes packing and organizing easy, with a removable wet pack and multiple zippered sections.
 Smooth-gliding dual spinner wheels and a precise handle system make this a premium suitcase worth investing in.

 More top-rated luggage options